hellorich/go-wordpress/README.md

 1. The [latest stable release](https://github.com/lando/lando/releases/latest) of Lando.
 It’s advisable to at least read [the basics](https://docs.lando.dev/basics/) to familiarise yourself with whats going on under the hood.

 ## Installation
 1. Download the repository and `cd` into the root.
-2. Run `lando start` - lando will download the requirments of the development environment based on the configuration in `.lando.yml`.
+2. Run `npm run installer` and follow the onscreen prompts to set your Lando dev environment.

-3. You can browse to your site [here](https://go-wordpress.lndo.site).
+## SSL Certificates
 Optionally you can set you machine to trust the SSL certificate the development environment uses by following the [appropriate instructions](https://docs.lando.dev/config/security.html#certificates) for your operating system.

 **Firefox users!** Be aware that if you use Firefox as your development browser there is an important caveat to the instructions above, so make sure you read to the end!